yassine-laguel/yassine-laguel.github.io/_pages/about.md

 <!-- ***I’m on the market for a postdoc position!*** -->

 I'm a postdoctoral researcher at Rutgers University, working with [Mert Gürbüzbalaban](https://scholar.google.fr/citations?hl=fr&user=m-nZ7MgAAAAJ).
+During Fall semester 2022, I'm also a departmental guest at the Center for Statistics and Machine Learning (CSML) at Princeton Unversity.

 Prior to this position, I did my Ph.
 D. at the Laboratoire Jean Kuntzmann (Grenoble - France), under the supervision of [Jérôme Malick](https://ljk.imag.fr/membres/Jerome.Malick/).
 I am interested in optimization problems involving uncertainty and their applications, in both stochastic programming and machine learning.

 <!-- I am also in charge of the optimization reading group [GORGeous](https://sites.google.com/view/gorgeous-optim/) that happens every friday at LJK.
 If you are interested, feel free to contact me! -->